Watch: Nightmare at sea for Dubai couple whose sailboat steering wheel broke; rescued by Yemeni fishermen

 With help at least a day away, a group of fishermen braved adverse weather conditions to find Freya, tie the boat to their own boat and pull the team to rescue.
 The gruelling rescue trip - which happened 50 miles away from shore - took 22 hours.
 She posted a snippet of this on her Instagram.

-For Dacey and Jethro - who is a sailing instructor at the Dubai Offshore Sailing Club (DOSC) - it was a lifelong dream to own a sailboat.
+For Dacey and Jethro - who is a sailing instructor - it was a lifelong dream to own a sailboat.
 “There are not many sailboats in Dubai,” said Dacey.
 “So, we looked for sailboats in Europe.
 We looked for some in Italy, Greece and UK but nothing worked out.
 That is when we found the right boat at the right price in Kenya.”

 The couple did their research, got together an expert crew together, prepared the boat and set sail on July 15.
 “Prior to our departure, we informed coastguards in several places about our trip,” she said.
 “This is usually to ensure our safety in case of pirate attacks or adverse weather conditions.”